Catalog of Record

 Students graduate at the close of any semester that requirements for graduation are fulfilled.
-Degrees, diplomas, and/or certificates for the spring semester are issued at formal commencement exercises held at the close of spring semester each year.
-Summer and fall graduates are mailed their degree, diplomas, and/or certificates as soon as possible following the end of the term and are encouraged to participate in the formal commencement exercises held at the close of the following spring semester.
+Degrees, diplomas, and/or certificates are mailed as soon as possible following the end of the term.
+Summer and fall graduates are encouraged to participate in the formal commencement exercises held at the close of the following spring semester.

 A transcript certifying completion of the degree requirements is furnished upon request at the end of a student’s final semester.